sammykingx/gitops_cli/README.md

 - as of now no options is add to the fetch command Just run the command to get a list of all repos.

-cexample command usage
+_example command usage_
 ```bash
 $gitops fetch
 ```

-NOTE: This command list all repo affiliated to the user including repository in which the user is a collaborator
+_NOTE: This command list all repo affiliated to the user including repository in which the user is a collaborator_

 - `delete`: deletes a repository from users github account